end-of-term/eot2024/seed-lists/README.md

 * HHS 2020-.xlsx
 * HRSA (2020-).xlsx
 * BLM 2020-2024.xlsx - 2544 entries from the Bureau of Land Management.
 Most but not all PDFs.
 Along with the usual techniques, a number of extra searches were done to find documents that include terms like ANWR, oil, fracking, etc.
+* USDA_FIS_ERS.xlsx.
+1700 or so urls from the USDA.
+Specifically, the Food Inspection Service and Economic Research Service.
+A few xlsx urls too.

 ### Internet Archive seeds
 Seeds supplied by Antoine McGrath of Internet Archive: